 Veronica has a degree in Politics and International Relations from the University of Exeter.
 She now works in the UK Civil Service within the Ministry of Defence.

-Anna has an MSc in International Security, from the University of Bristol, where her thesis focused on the privatisation of security and defence, using the case study of Russian private security groups in the context of Sub-Saharan Africa and the regional and international implications these may have.
+Anna holds an MSc in International Security from the University of Bristol, where her thesis focused on the privatisation of security and defence, using the case study of Russian private security groups in the context of Sub-Saharan Africa.
 She also holds a BA in Spanish and International Relations.
-She now works in the civil service within the Ministry of Justice in Bristol.
+She now works in the Civil Service within the Ministry of Justice in Bristol.

 Will currently works at the Ditchley Foundation as the Technology and Democracy Networks Lead.
 His work in this role centres around the impact and future of emerging and disruptive technologies, including semiconductors, generational models, and XR systems.